 Size of the Site: The bigger the site, the more toilets.
 This is a more general view but can help lay the groundwork.

 Location of Personnel: The size of the project can give an overall view of numbers, but not all locations may be active.
-Because underground toilets are portable, they can be moved with the progression of drilling and opening of new sections.
-Toilets in inactive areas, where there are no staff, can be relocated for re-use.
+Because an underground industrial strength toilet is portable, it can be moved with the progression of drilling and opening of new sections.
+The site toilet in an inactive area, where there are no staff, can be relocated for re-use.

 Physical Structure: The natural layout of the mine can restrict available options, especially height requirements.
-Some industrial toilets can be customised and are modular with their design, whereas others are fixed.
+Some industrial flush toilets can be customised and are modular with their design, whereas others are fixed.
 Ease of access must also be considered.
-Toilets will be transported into location and removed for waste disposal, as such the rock formations surrounding the entry and exit can impact the design.
+A portable site toilet is transported into location and removed for waste disposal, as such the rock formations surrounding the entry and exit can impact the design.

 Access to Utilities: Will the toilet be able to link up to existing utilities or does it need to be self-contained?
 Depending on the mine, access to power, water and air may not be readily available.
 As an example, coal mines can only use pneumatic, self-contained toilets.

 Where the toilets will be located will also determine what utilities are accessible, for example, toilets in a crib room may have access to water, but those at the workface may not.

-Life of the Site: Mining toilets can either be purchased or hired.
+Life of the Site: A portable site toilet can either be purchased or hired.
 A site with a shorter life cycle may opt to hire toilets rather than purchase as it is most cost-effective.